Want to save money on your car insurance? Find and compare free custom quotes here.

 Nevada requires occupants of a motor vehicle, including in the front and back seats, to wear safety belts or an approved child restraint system.
-Children under 6 years or who weigh less than 60 pounds must be in an approved child safety seat appropriate for their size and weight.
+Children under six years or who weigh less than 60 pounds must be in an approved child safety seat appropriate for their size and weight.

 Drinking and Driving Laws

-DUI laws in Nevada prohibit motorists from operating a motor vehicle if they have a BAC (blood alcohol concentration) level of .08% or more within 2 hours of driving or while under the influence of drugs or alcohol.
+DUI laws in Nevada prohibit motorists from operating a motor vehicle if they have a BAC (blood alcohol concentration) level of .08% or more within two hours of driving or while under the influence of drugs or alcohol.
 Underage drivers can be penalized for having a BAC of .02% or more.

 Insurance Rates per Vehicle

 You’re probably on the hunt for cheap car insurance as part of your criteria.
-But remember that you can take steps to lower how much you pay, including making sure you get all the insurance discounts you’re entitled to.
+But remember that you can take steps to lower how much you pay, including making sure you get all the car insurance discounts you’re entitled to.

 What Makes a Specific Car Expensive to Insure?

 Normally, the sportier a car is and the more horsepower it has, the greater the temptation to speed and drive recklessly with it.

 Foreign made cars can also be more expensive than their American-made counterparts because parts may need to be imported if something needs to be repaired.